Cypr0s/VUT-FIT-projects/README.md

-# VUT-FIt-projects
+# VUT-FIT-projects
-A collection of my university projects
+A collection of my university projects I've completed during my studies at VUT FIT